amsify42/codeigniter-model-extension/README.md

 ```

-The result of setting the relation mentioned above will the attach single image row to users result set.
+The result of setting the relation mentioned above will attach single image row to users result set.

 ```php
 	foreach($users as $user) {